nandiniskumar/amfoss-tasks/introspection/README.md

                                                                        #INTROSPECTION
 #Why must we choose you?

-From childhood itself I was very fond of the latest technologies ,especially the computers….and now I have got such a beautiful platform where I would be able to showcase my talents….as I learned bio till 12th I always wanted develop my computer skills…and I feel that this this the apt platform where I could learn many things and enhance my knowledge and skills…joining amfoss will also teach me how to be social and will also make me understand the value of teamwork…..
+From childhood itself I was very fond of the latest technologies ,especially the computers….and now I have got such a beautiful platform where I would be able to showcase my talents….as I learned bio till 12th I always wanted develop my computer skills…and I feel that this  the apt platform where I could learn many things and enhance my knowledge and skills…joining amfoss will also teach me how to be social and will also make me understand the value of teamwork…..

 #What is your plan for the next 6 months?